Showing posts with label Kritzer. Show all posts

 SafeEastside Activists Demand "A Say" On Downtown Homeless Housing

-Blue signs objecting to downtown "low-barrier" homeless housing -- where drug use is allowed -- suddenly appeared all over Redmond's downtown today (3/12) including this one at Anderson Park.
+Redmond is in turmoil over Council's decision to allow Plymouth Homeless Housing in our downtown.
+Blue signs objecting to downtown "low-barrier" homeless housing (where drugs are allowed in the hotel with conditions) suddenly appeared all over Redmond's downtown today (3/12) including this one at Anderson Park.

-Council did not engage with the public before their Plymouth decision to house100 homeless and low income people in Redmond's downtown.
-According to Planning Director Helland, a public Hearing wasn't required; and "comment periods" were tabled in the rush to qualify for funding.
+At no fault of their own, Council wasn't transparent in their decision to house100 homeless and low income people in Redmond's downtown.
+According to Planning & Community Development Director Helland, a public Hearing wasn't required; and "comment periods" were tabled in the rush to qualify for funding.
 Thus, SafeEastside activists are demanding "a Say."

-Various ways to engage:
+Various ways to have a Say:

 • Phone or email Council President Vanessa Kritzer (and other councilmembers.)
 Request an appointment with her.
 Councilmember Kritzer holds office hours.
 425-305-9892.